guomingtang/guomingtang.github.io/index.md

 Current research interests include:

+- KV cache optimization for memory-efficient LLM inference;
-- Energy-efficient AI model serving, particularly focusing on large language models (LLMs);
+- Energy-efficient AI model/LLM serving and deployment;
 - Computational resource management, including scheduling, dispatching, and orchestrating, in cloud and edge environments.

-We are also interested in developing AI-aided and practical solutions for power monitoring, modeling, and saving in **smart homes & buildings**.
+We are also interested in developing AI-aided and practical solutions for power monitoring, modeling, and saving in **data centers and smart homes/buildings**.
 Typical research problems we are tackling include:

+- Software-defined power supplying for low/zero-carbon data centers;
 - Non-intrusive load monitoring (NILM) for smart homes;
 - Integrating LLM capability into building energy systems (BESs).